Logging in to Studio Server using single sign-on (SSO) via Amazon Cognito is one of the ways of logging in to Studio Server using SSO.

 - You have an active Amazon AWS account.

-- You have an active Microsoft Azure account.
+- You have an active Microsoft Entra ID account.

 - The Studio Server environment in which Cognito is implemented has a fully working Studio Server and fully working client applications.